 Matchbook Exchange Signup Offer

-Matchbook already competes with the other exchanges by keeping its commission low, but new players to the site get an even better deal.
-Matchbook’s new customer offer allows new players to enjoy commission-free betting until the end of 2018.
-While this might not sound immediately impressive, if you make an extra 1.5% (the standard Matchbook Accepted Odds rate) on every win from now until midnight GMT, your extra profit will start adding up.
-The Matchbook welcome offer isn’t limited to any particular market or event – you can bet on any sports, either back or lay bets, at any odds.
+Matchbook already competes with the other exchanges by keeping its commission low, but their new promotion offers all customers an industry low commission rate of 1.5%.
+While this might not sound immediately impressive, if you place £100 on a winning bet at odds of 2.0 this means your profit will be £100 x 1.5% = £98.50.
+The only downside to this Matchbook offer is that it’s limited to horse racing only.
 To be eligible for this offer, you need to access the Matchbook markets directly through its website or mobile app, not an API or trading software.
 From what we can tell by checking the terms and conditions for this offer, you don’t need to use a bonus code to access the offer.
-Simply sign up and start taking advantage of Matchbook’s version of a free bet.
+Simply sign up and start taking advantage of Matchbook’s generous low commission rate.

 Aside from the welcome offers, Matchbook offers a number of other casino promotions.
 In the Starburst Promotion, you can “Pay 100 Get 130”, and with the Jackpot Bonus, you can Pay 20 and get 30 to play on the Divine Fortune slot.
 There is a Twin Spin promotion, where you play 25 and get 40 plus 10 Bonus Spins on the Twin Spin slot, as well as quite a few other promotions that are linked to particular slots.
 There is even a Live Dealer bonus, where you can get a 25% match up to 400.
 It is well worth the effort to browse around the bonus section to see what offers you can claim.